gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 fashion these days."
 He snorted, sawing delicately at the book's binding with a scaling knife.

 Erileine sighed.
-A half-ring, and he might have bought it.
+A half-ring, and she might have bought it.
 But three rings!

 She scowled.
 "A half-ring and eightpence."